All Posts

 The webcam view with time-travel playback

 If this trajectory holds, the ceiling on what I can build in a weekend keeps rising.
 Not incrementally, but dramatically.
-Every few months, projects that felt out of reach become afternoon experiments.

 Now we can check on Rutabaga from anywhere.